dcnith/Music-genre-prediction/README.md

 # Music-genre-prediction
-Prediction of music genre
+Prediction of music genre:

-This was a kaggle competition
+This was a Kaggle competition

 ## Files
 ### train.csv - the training set